-• SDC endorses the idea of Strategic Investment Areas particularly where we strongly believe intensification should take place, where we want intensification to be carried in specific manner, where we want to attract certain types of new industry to Burlington, where we want to redevelop, where we want to overcome environmental issues or where could save infrastructure costs.

-• The idea undertaking Community Improvement Plans using incentives to achieve our objectives makes good sense but we need to tread softly as we have not used this approach before.
+- SDC endorses the idea of Strategic Investment Areas particularly where we strongly believe intensification should take place, where we want intensification to be carried in specific manner, where we want to attract certain types of new industry to Burlington, where we want to redevelop, where we want to overcome environmental issues or where could save infrastructure costs. - The idea using incentives such as Development Related Fee Incentives, Capital Investments, Community Improvement Plans, etc. to achieve our objectives makes good sense.
+As we have limited experience in implementing incentives, we should learn from other municipalities who have been successful and replicate their practices.